ITR Filing Deadline Missed?

 • If the property has been acquired by the original owner prior to 1 April 2001, you can use the actual cost of acquisition or fair market value as on 1 April 2001 for calculating the indexed cost of the property.

-Here are some options to minimize capital gains tax when selling inherited property in India:
+Here are some options to minimize capital gains tax on inherited property when selling inherited property in India:

 Invest in Specified Bonds: